nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Yeah.
 Kinda gets wielded as it lights through.
 Awesome.
 Alright.
 So you slice in and, like, a seed of the sun gets implanted in the wound and that explodes after you after your slice, which causes a big corona explosion of of light and causes extra damage.

 Very pretty.
 Or something like that.
-And we are back to Alwar.
+And we are back to Alwor.
 Alrighty.
-Alwar will.
+Alwor will.

 That guy's nearly dead.
 She did really well on her save.
 Yeah.
 You should take her out.
 Got a couple of guys not serious.